Static for Dynamic: Towards a Deeper Understanding of Dynamic Facial Expressions Using Static Expression Data: Experiments

 \subsubsection{Confusion Matrix Analysis}

 We performed a comprehensive statistical analysis of S4D's performance on the DFEW~\cite{DFEW}, FERV39k~\cite{ferv39k2022}, and MAFW~\cite{MAFW} datasets, with the results presented through confusion matrices.
-As depicted in Fig. \ref{fig:confusion_matrix}, major categories such as \textit{happy}, \textit{sad}, and \textit{neutral} expressions demonstrate high accuracy across all datasets.
-In contrast, minor categories, including \textit{disgust}, \textit{fear}, and \textit{helplessness} exhibit lower accuracy, particularly on the DFEW dataset.
-This discrepancy likely arises from the limited sample sizes and data imbalance within these categories.
-Such challenges can be alleviated by implementing imbalanced learning strategies, such as oversampling techniques.
-Additionally, we observed that some expressions are frequently misclassified as \textit{neutral}, particularly \textit{disgust} and \textit{surprise}, due to the subtle boundaries between \textit{neutral} and these emotional expressions.
-For example, in both the DFEW and FERV39K datasets, \textit{disgust} is frequently misclassified as \textit{neutral}, likely because of the subtlety of \textit{disgust} expressions, such as slight nose wrinkling or minor lip movements.
+As depicted in Fig. \ref{fig:confusion_matrix}, majority categories such as \textit{happy}, \textit{sad}, and \textit{neutral} expressions demonstrate high accuracy across all datasets.
+In contrast, minority categories, including \textit{disgust}, \textit{fear}, and \textit{helplessness} exhibit lower accuracy, particularly on the DFEW dataset. {This performance gap is likely attributable to the limited sample sizes and severe class imbalance in these categories.
+For example, disgust constitutes only 1.22\% of the total samples in DFEW.} Such challenges can be alleviated by implementing imbalanced learning strategies, such as oversampling techniques.
+Additionally, we observed that some expressions are frequently misclassified as \textit{neutral}, particularly \textit{disgust} and \textit{surprise}, \textbf{due to the subtle boundaries between \textit{neutral} and these emotional expressions.} For example, in both the DFEW and FERV39K datasets, \textit{disgust} is frequently misclassified as \textit{neutral}, likely because of the subtlety of \textit{disgust} expressions, such as slight nose wrinkling or minor lip movements.